-The Climate Change Research and Education Fund (CCREF) will support unpaid summer opportunities for student leadership, research, education, and engagement on issues related to climate change and climate change mitigation.
+The Climate Change Research and Education Fund (CCREF) supports unpaid summer opportunities for student leadership, research, education, and engagement on issues related to climate change adaptation or mitigation.
 This fund can support:

-- Internships in Reed College offices and departments which create opportunities for students to contribute to college infrastructure in support of climate change mitigation.
+- Internships in Reed College offices and departments which create opportunities for students to contribute to college infrastructure in support of climate change adaptation or mitigation.

-- Internships which support students working in nonprofits or governmental agencies focused on climate change.
+- Internships which support students working in nonprofits or governmental agencies focused on climate change adaptation or mitigation.

-- Student research opportunities in collaboration with Reed professors, or advisers at another institution, on topics related to climate change.
+- Student research opportunities in collaboration with Reed professors, or advisers at another institution, on topics related to climate change adaptation or mitigation.

-Award amounts will be up to $4,000 for a minimum of 320 hours over 8-10 weeks during summer break.
+Award amounts will be up to $4,700 for a minimum of 320 hours over 8–10 weeks during summer break.
 Both in-person and remote opportunities will be considered.
-Please note that we have updated our travel guidance as of March 1st.

 This fund has been made possible thanks to the generosity of the Henner Family.
 The award is administered by the Center for Life Beyond Reed.

 All applications will be submitted in Handshake.
+The application consists of uploading documents, as well as filling out a Handshake survey.
 If you are selected for funding, a letter or email of confirmation from your opportunity (internship supervisor or research adviser) will also be required.

 There are three documents to upload: A resume, a cover letter, and a budget.
 Please include your name in the file name and upload all documents as pdfs.

-An up-to-date one page resume summarizing any work, volunteer, and course experiences relevant to the opportunity for which you are applying.
+An up-to-date one page resume or a CV summarizing any work, volunteer, and course experiences relevant to the opportunity for which you are applying.

-One-paragraph introduction that succinctly summarizes your proposed internship or research opportunity, and its impact on issues related to climate change
+- One-paragraph introduction that succinctly summarizes your proposed internship or research opportunity, and its impact on issues related to climate change adaptation or mitigation.